tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/弹性公网 IP 计费_intl_en.md

 Suppose a user with a bill-by-CVM account applied for an EIP in the Guangzhou region between 09:00:00 - 09:59:59 and was bound with CVM after being idle for 15 minutes (900 seconds), then the generated IP resource fee is: 0.031 USD/hour \* (900/3600) hour = 0.00775 USD.

 > !
-To avoid generating unnecessary IP resource fees, please bind EIP with cloud resources immediately after applying for EIP and unbind EIP with cloud resources immediately after releasing EIP.
+To avoid generating unnecessary IP resource fees, please bind EIP with cloud resources immediately after applying for EIP and release EIP immediately after unbinding it from cloud resources.

 <sapn id="net"></span>